コンテンツにスキップ

 "Belly button cushion"

-- Congratulations on winning the grand prize.
-Please tell us how you feel now.
+-Congratulations on winning the Grand Prize.
+Please tell us how you feel right now.

-This was my first time participating in a competition, so I was surprised when I heard the results, but I was also very happy.
-It motivated me to continue creating more.
+It was my first time to enter a competition, so I was surprised when I heard the results, but I was also very happy.
+It motivated me to continue creating.

 -What made you decide to become an artist?

-It all started when I wanted to do something I could devote my life to mastering, like my grandfathers, who were carpenters and hand-painted sign craftsmen.
-I chose lacquer because I was attracted to the interesting material and the beautiful luster, but I've always loved using my hands since I was little, and I became engrossed in the profound depth of the lacquer process.
+It all started when I wanted to pursue a career that I could devote my life to mastering, just like my grandfathers, who were carpenters and hand-painted sign craftsmen.
+I chose lacquer because I was attracted to the interesting nature of the material and the beautiful luster, but I've always loved working with my hands since I was little, and the depth of the lacquering process made me fall in love with it.
 The world of lacquer has so many techniques and materials, and I still have so much to learn.

 What made you decide to apply this time?

--Please tell us about the concept of your work and the thoughts you put into it while creating it.
+-Please tell us about the concept of the work and the thoughts you put into it while creating it.

-I create works that explore the themes of ambiguity, consciousness, and the edges of shapes.
-One day, I was sleeping with a cushion that I had in my room as a body pillow, and when I held it in front of my stomach, I felt as if my body was being extended, and I felt the expansion of my body.
-I thought it would be interesting if this cushion had a belly button like a human's, so I created a shape just like that.
-In reality, the shape of a cushion is fluid and does not maintain a taut state like in the work, but I believe that lacquer has the power to fix an ideal shape, so I captured a moment of an ambiguous shape and made it into a work.
-I observed the belly button of a friend who was living with me in a shared house at the time.
+I create works that explore themes such as ambiguity, consciousness, and the edges of form.
+One day, I was sleeping with a cushion I had in my room as a body pillow, and when I held it in front of my stomach, I felt as if my body was being extended, and I thought it would be interesting if this thing also had a belly button like a human's, so I recreated it as it was.
+In reality, the shape of a cushion is fluid and it does not maintain the tension seen in my work, but I believe that lacquer has the power to fix an ideal shape, so I captured a moment of an ambiguous shape and created a work.
+I observed the belly button on one of my friend's, who I was living with in a shared house at the time.

--What was the thing you paid the most attention to and what were the difficulties you faced ?
+-What were the things you focused on the most and the things you struggled with ?

-This piece uses a lacquer technique called "Roiroage."
+This piece uses a technique called "Roiroage," a lacquering technique.
 To achieve this kind of shine, each of the roughly 20 layers of lacquer needs to be polished.
-Finally, all of the minute irregularities are polished away with small pieces of charcoal, and each polishing session takes hours.
+Finally, all of the fine irregularities are polished away with small pieces of charcoal, and each polishing session takes several hours.
 After that, the entire piece is polished using the palms and fingers.
-It's an incredibly difficult job, but I'm proud that I've put my heart and soul into every nook and cranny, so I hope you'll pay attention to the unique shine of this lacquer.
+It's an incredibly difficult process, but I'm proud that I've put my heart and soul into every last detail, so I hope you'll pay attention to the unique shine of this lacquer.

--Please tell us about your upcoming activities and future goals.
+-Please tell us about your future activities and goals.

-I am currently enrolled in the Department of Cultural Property Conservation at the Graduate School of Tokyo University of the Arts, where I am researching both the production side and the restoration of lacquerware.
+I am currently studying cultural property conservation at the Graduate School of Tokyo University of the Arts, where I am researching both the production side and the restoration of lacquerware.
 Both production and restoration require a vast amount of knowledge about history and lacquer, and I would like to continue acquiring knowledge, honing my skills, and continuing to be involved with lacquerware as both an artist and restorer.

--Please give a message to everyone aiming to apply next year!
+-Please give us a message for everyone who is aiming to apply next year!

-The Kanagawa Prefectural Art Exhibition does not require the submission of a statement and is judged solely on the work, but I felt that if I put in my own unique ideas, I would be evaluated more highly.
-The hurdle for submitting was low and it was easy to submit, so I encourage everyone to give it a try.
+The Kanagawa Prefectural Art Exhibition does not require the submission of a statement and is judged solely on the work itself, but I felt that if I put in my own unique touches, I would be able to receive a good evaluation.
+The hurdles to submitting were low and it was easy, so I encourage everyone to give it a try.

 "profile"